tomcam/m/website/docs/glossary.md

 <h1>Introduction</h1>
 <p><em>hello</em>, world.</p>
 ```
-That means the # Introduction actually represents the HTML heading type h1, which is the hightest level of organization. ## Introduction would generated an h2 header, and so on.
+That means the `# Introduction` actually represents the HTML heading type h1, which is the hightest level of organization. `## Introduction` would generate an h2 header, and so on.

 The asterisk characters are replaced by the `<em>` tag pair, which means they have the semantic power of emphasis.
 This is represented by HTML as italics, although you could override it in CSS.